Learn all about Furniture Mod Podge decoupage medium with this great how-to guide! Plus get your FAQs answered about this awesome formula.

 I’m looking forward to discussing a most exciting topic with you today – Furniture Mod Podge!
 Why am I bringing this up now?
 Well, when I look at the “behind the scenes” of what readers are visiting here on the blog, I can see very clearly that you love re-doing furniture!
 Or at least admiring it.

-This category is popular and heavily searched, which doesn't surprise me because I too love making over furniture – large and small!
+My Furniture category is popular and heavily searched, which doesn’t surprise me because I too love making over furniture – large and small!